ystia/yorc/doc/configuration.rst

 - ``consul``: this is the consul KV store we use for main internal storage stuff.

 - ``fileCache``: a file store with a cache system.
+    - A ``root_dir`` property allows to specify the root directory of the store.

 - ``cipherFileCache``: a file store with a cache system and file data encryption (AES-256 bits key) which requires a 32-bits length passphrase.

-A ``root_dir`` property allows to specify the root directory of the store.
+    - A ``root_dir`` property allows to specify the root directory of the store.

-A ``secret_key`` mandatory property allows to specify the passphrase used to create the encryption key.
-You can use Vault to store your secret key and specify
+    - A ``passphrase`` mandatory property allows to specify the passphrase used to create the encryption key.

-Secret key can be set with ``Secret function`` ("{{secret \"/secret/yorc/mysecret\" \"data=value\" | print}}"] and retrieved from Vault as explained int the Vault integration chapter.
+``Passphrase`` can be set with ``Secret function`` and retrieved from Vault as explained in the Vault integration chapter.

 Store types
 ~~~~~~~~~~~

-3 different kind of store types are defined:
+3 different kinds of store types are defined:

 - ``Deployment``: this corresponds to the data of the Tosca topologies with types (data, nodes, policies, artifacts, relationships, capabilities) and templates (nodes, polocies, repositories, imports, workflows)